Akihito: Constitutional role

+Abdication

-On 13 July 2016, national broadcaster NHK reported that the then 82-year-old Emperor intended to abdicate in favor of his eldest son Crown Prince Naruhito within a few years, citing his age.
+On 13 July 2016, national broadcaster NHK reported that the then 82-year-old Emperor intended to abdicate in favour of his eldest son Crown Prince Naruhito within a few years, citing his age.
 An abdication within the Imperial Family had not occurred since Emperor Kōkaku in 1817.
 However, senior officials within the Imperial Household Agency denied that there was any official plan for the monarch to abdicate.
 Abdication by the Emperor required an amendment to the Imperial Household Law, which had no provisions for such a move.
 On 8 August 2016, the Emperor gave a rare televised address, where he emphasized his advanced age and declining health; this address was interpreted as an implication of his intention to abdicate.

 On 19 May 2017, the bill that would allow Akihito to abdicate was issued by the Cabinet of Japan.
 On 8 June 2017, the National Diet passed it, whereupon it became known as the Emperor Abdication Law.
 This commenced government preparations to hand the position over to Naruhito.
-Prime Minister Shinzo Abe announced in December 2017 that the 125th Emperor Akihito would abdicate at the end of 30 April 2019, and that the 126th Emperor Naruhito's reign would begin as of 1 May 2019.
+Prime Minister Shinzo Abe announced in December 2017 that Akihito's abdication would take place at the end of 30 April 2019, and that Naruhito would become the 126th Emperor as of 1 May 2019.

-Post-abdication and later years
+Post-abdication

-On 19 March 2020, Emperor emeritus Akihito and his wife Empress emerita Michiko moved out of the Imperial Palace, marking their first public appearance since the abdication.
+On 19 March 2020, Akihito and his wife moved out of the Imperial Palace, marking their first public appearance since his abdication.
 On 31 March, they moved in to the Takanawa Residence.